17 arrested in global sex trafficking ring targeting Thai women

 Authorities detailed an intricate operation that used nicknames to refer to the various players involved in the trade.
 "House bosses" were the owners of the homes used for prostitution while "flowers" were the women exploited for commercial sex, according to the indictment.

-"House bosses were responsible for day-to-day operations, including advertising the "flowers" for commercial sex, maintaining the houses of prostitution, scheduling appointments with sex buyers," the document alleges.
+"House bosses were responsible for day-to-day operations, including advertising the 'flowers' for commercial sex, maintaining the houses of prostitution, scheduling appointments with sex buyers ..." the document alleges.

-Other operators included "facilitators," who spearheaded the victims' movements in the US, and "runners", who mostly accompanied the women when they left the prostitution house to ensure they don't try to escape, according to the documents.
+Other operators included "facilitators," who spearheaded the victims' movements in the US, and "runners," who mostly accompanied the women when they left the prostitution house to ensure they don't try to escape, according to the documents.

 Thailand human trafficking